-There are some key points to take away from Procter & Gamble, an empire that has surely withstood the tests of time and adaptability.
+There are some key points to take away from Procter & Gamble, an empire that has undoubtedly withstood time and adaptability tests.

-Another term used to describe this model is "open innovation," a paradigm that was originally outlined by Henry Chesbrough, organizational theorist and director of the Garwood Center for Corporate Innovation.
-He defines open innovation as ‘the use of purposive inflows and outflows of knowledge to accelerate internal innovation, and expand the markets for external use of innovation, respectively.’
+Another term used to describe this model is "open innovation," a paradigm originally outlined by Henry Chesbrough, organizational theorist, and director of the Garwood Center for Corporate Innovation.
+He defines open innovation as ''the use of purposive inflows and outflows of knowledge to accelerate internal i expand the markets for external use of innovation, respectively.''
 Open innovation is an entire school of thought.
 It takes dynamic models a step further in a bold counter that defies the vertical integration approach.

 Related: Define I

-One fairly intuitive obstacle in innovation is, simply: how do you keep up?
+One reasonably intuitive obstacle in innovation is: how do you keep up?
 Technology mutates so fast that landing a solid foothold in any one sector can feel overly ambitious at best.
-John Kotter, a Professor at Harvard Business School and expert on change, suggests ramping up your motorcycle with a sidecar.
+John Kotter, a Harvard Business School professor and expert on change, suggests ramping up your motorcycle with a sidecar.

-He argues that while hierarchical structures and organizational management practices are beginning to show wear and tear, we still need them to keep the logistical demands in check.
-The key though, is a second operating system, ‘devoted to the design and implementation of strategy, that uses an agile, network-like structure and a very different set of processes.’
+He argues that while hierarchical structures and organizational management practices begin to show wear and tear, we still need them to keep the logistical demands in check.
+That being said, the key is a second operating system, ''devoted to the design and implementation of strategy, that uses an agile, network-like structure and a very different set of processes.''
 This parallel operating system moves with speed, agility, and creativity—something altogether different than its hierarchical counterpart.
-Kotter proposes that these systems would operate ‘in concert,’ each enhancing the other, both driving innovation.
+Kotter proposes that these systems would operate ''in concert,'' each enhancing the other, both driving innovation.

-Perhaps the best model of innovation for tackling efficiency, the agile development model, uses rapid prototyping to swiftly explore possibilities.
-Popularized in The Lean Startup movement circe 2012 by Eric Ries, agile methodology is an antidote to the inherent unpredictability in software development.
-It emphasizes quick, iterative developmental cycles with minimal feature sets; solutions can be built with the goal of understanding a particular platform's strengths and weaknesses before extensive development of a final product.
+Perhaps the best innovation model for tackling efficiency, the agile development model, uses rapid prototyping to explore possibilities swiftly.
+Popularized in The Lean Startup movement circa 2012 by Eric Ries, agile methodology is an antidote to software development's inherent unpredictability.
+It emphasizes quick, iterative developmental cycles with minimal feature sets; solutions can be built to understand a particular platform's strengths and weaknesses before developing a final product.

 Vijay Govindarajan, a distinguished Professor at Dartmouth and leading expert on strategy and innovation, also advocates for these quick iterations—a fail fast to grow fast approach.
 In his book "The Three Box Solution to Managing Innovation," he traverses past, present, and future to deconstruct innovation and introduce a framework for achieving it.